-By James Moon and Joseph Wasserkrug
+By James Moon

 In a relatively recent trend, mortgage lenders are attempting to reopen long-closed bankruptcy cases to prevent debtors who have already received discharge from defending against foreclosure proceedings in state court.
 Bank of America has attempted this maneuver against Genny Rodriguez.
 Bank of America appealed Judge A. Jay Cristol’s order denying its motion to reopen Ms. Rodriguez’s bankruptcy case.